google/WebFundamentals/src/content/en/tools/chrome-devtools/speed/get-started.md

 ## Next steps {: #next-steps }

-* Learn more about the theories of load performance.
-* Check out the rest of the audits.
-When you configured the Audits panel, you disabled the audits for best practices, progressive web apps, SEO, and accessibility.
-Re-enable these categories and then run an audit on your own site to learn how to improve these aspects of your site.
-* Leave feedback.
-Please take a moment to leave feedback in the next section.
+* Run audits on your own site!
+If you need help interpreting your report, or finding ways to improve your load performance, check out [Feedback](#feedback) for ways to get help from the DevTools community.
+Stack Overflow, the mailing list, or Twitter are probably best for these types of questions.
+* Please leave [feedback](#feedback) on this tutorial.
 I really do use the data to make better tutorials for you.

 ## Feedback {: #feedback }

 {% framebox width="auto" height="auto" enable_widgets="true" %}
 <script>
-var label = '/web/tools/chrome-devtools/speed/';
+var label = '/web/tools/chrome-devtools/speed/get-started';
 var response = "Thanks for the feedback.
 Please use the channels below if you've got any ideas " + "on how we can improve.";
 var feedback = {